Functional calculus for $C_{0}$-groups using (co)type: Functional calculus and Fourier multipliers

-Note that it is customary to replace the Gaussian sequence in Definition \ref{type and cotype} by a \emph{Rademacher sequence}, i.e.\ a sequence $(r_{k})_{k\in\N}$ of independent identically distributed random variables on a probability space $(\Omega,\mathbb{P})$ with $\mathbb{P}(r_{1}=1)=\mathbb{P}(r_{1}=-1)=\frac{1}{2}$.
+It is common to replace the Gaussian sequence in Definition \ref{type and cotype} by a \emph{Rademacher sequence}, i.e.\ a sequence $(r_{k})_{k\in\N}$ of independent complex random variables on a probability space $(\Omega,\mathbb{P})$ that are uniformly distributed on $\{z\in\C\mid \abs{z}=1\}$.
 This does not change the class of spaces under consideration, only the minimal constants in \eqref{type} and \eqref{cotype}.
 We choose to work with Gaussian sequences because the constants $\tau_{p,X}$ and $c_{q,X}$ occur in Proposition \ref{Fourier multipliers under type and cotype}.